isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Alternatives

 Casts are widely (mis) used.
-Modern C++ has constructs that eliminate the need for casts in many contexts, such as
+Modern C++ has rules and constructs that eliminate the need for casts in many contexts, such as

 * Use templates
 * Use `std::variant`
+* Rely on the well defined, safe, implicit conversions between pointer types

 ##### Enforcement

 * Force the elimination of C-style casts
-* Warn against named casts
-* Warn if there are many functional style casts (there is an obvious problem in quantifying 'many').
+* Warn if there are many functional style casts (there is an obvious problem in quantifying 'many')
 * The [type profile](#Pro-type-reinterpretcast) bans `reinterpret_cast`.
+* Warn against [identity casts](#Pro-type-identitycast) between pointer types, where the source and target types are the same (#Pro-type-identitycast)
+* Warn if a pointer cast could be [implicit](#Pro-type-implicitpointercast)

 ### <a name="Res-casts-named"></a>ES.49: If you must use a cast, use a named cast